rgpapp/sst_pc/README.md

 * Fixed a bug where the Klingons would not attack
 * Made the "graphical" screens look more consistent
 * Changed the color from light grey to green (which is how I played it on the VT-100 terminal back in the days)
-* Color coded the stars, Klinglons and starbases, because PicoCalc has colors
+* Color coded the stars, Klingons and starbases, because PicoCalc has colors